maciejk77/es6-notes/README.md

   setTimeout(() => { // delay to illustrate promise completed after 3 sec
     resolve(); // turns call into resolved
   }, 3000);
-  reject() // turns call into rejected (only first is executed, put above if you want to return rejected promise) });
+  reject(); // turns call into rejected (only first is executed, put above if you want to return rejected promise) });

 promise